 And then it was time for the move.
 A lot of stuff we didn’t have to pack of course, just our bag.
 And I drove with a group member to the other city, where we had already visited the brand new building complex a few weeks earlier.
 Then in the pouring rain, but now with beautiful weather.
 The complex consisted of three residential buildings, the two outermost for people with personality disorders from the three old sections, and the middle one for the anxiety and depression group and crisis care, if I remember correctly.
 In addition, there was a large therapy building.
 It was quite a struggle for me to get used to that.
 There were so many new people.
 I got a room all to myself, and I was super happy with that.

 And then the clinic was opened by the queen.
 I had asked in advance where she was going to walk past, and had prepared myself well, so I could take pictures with my camera.
 I had a good view from a room upstairs in the residence.
 But even when she walked through one of the residential houses, I could be found inside.
 I think she thought: what a fanatic, with his camera.
 I immediately had the photos printed at a 1-hour service, in duplicate.
 A stack for me, and one for Salma.
-And I still look back at the photos with pleasure.
+And I still look back at the photos with joy.

 During the first weeks in the new accommodation I sometimes felt quite lost, according to my group mates in the third evaluation, but I did try to work on the contacts, so that I did feel safe.
 Moreover, I had great support from my group and I knew a lot of people in our house and in the other houses from the old section.
 I would start to feel more and more comfortable as I got to know all the new people, and I would dare to speak out more and more, even unprepared.